Satish Alekar: Theatre

 Alekar gained his first stage experience as an actor in a college play.
 Impressed by his performance, director Bhalba Kelkar, who had set up the Progressive Dramatic Association, invited him to join it.
 Alekar wrote and directed his first one-act play Jhulta Pool in 1969.
 He became a part of a young circle that Jabbar Patel had started within the Progressive Dramatic Association.

 This group split with the parent body in 1973 and set up Theater Academy in Pune.
 The split was over Vijay Tendulkar's play Ghashiram Kotwal.
 The senior members decided against its premiere in 1972, and Patel's group decided to produce it under the auspices of its own Theater Academy.
 Alekar assisted Patel in the direction of Ghashiram Kotwal, and the group has since mounted over 35 plays by him and manage to establish its foothold in experimental Marathi theatre.

 Alekar conceived of and implemented Playwrights Development Scheme and Regional Theater Group Development.
-The Ford Foundation for Theater Academy, Pune supported these programs during 1985–1994.
+The Ford Foundation for Theater Academy, Pune supported these programs from 1985 to 1994.

 Alekar has collaborated in several international play translation projects.
 The Tisch School of Arts at New York University invited him in 2003 to teach a course on Indian Theatre.
 The Department of Theater and Films Studies, University of Georgia invited him in 2005 to direct an English production of his play Begum Barve.

-The Holy Cow Performing Arts Group in Edinburgh, Scotland performed an English version of Alekar's Micky And Memsahib on 27 and 28 August 2009 at Riddle's Court in Edinburgh Fringe Festival '09.
+The Holy Cow Performing Arts Group in Edinburgh, Scotland performed an English version of Alekar's Micky and Memsahib on 27 and 28 August 2009 at Riddle's Court at the Edinburgh Fringe Festival.